prometheus-community/node-exporter-textfile-collector-scripts/README.md

 * [apt install moreutils](https://packages.debian.org/search?keywords=moreutils)
 * [pkg install moreutils](https://www.freshports.org/sysutils/moreutils/)

-*Caveat*: sponge cannot write atomically if the path specified by the `TMPDIR` environment variable is not on the same filesystem as the target output file.
+*Caveat*: sponge cannot write automically if the path specified by the `TMPDIR` environment variable is not on the same filesystem as the target output file.

 For more information see: